- Video: Vertical Garden Growing Basics | Trellising Tips & Recommendations with Niki Jabbour

 Indeterminate tomatoes can be basket-weaved as well, with one of two disadvantages.
 If they are pruned, this will be more difficult and time consuming.
 And if they are not pruned, fruit size will go down due to the sheer number of fruit set on an unpruned indeterminate plant.
 Also, unpruned, basket-weaved indeterminate plants will form a hedge of foliage which is susceptible to fungal diseases that can get started in the dense canopy.
 Unpruned, indeterminate basket-weave tomato production is mostly confined to arid areas because disease problems can be severe in humid areas.

 Stakes.
 Strong cedar or hardwood stakes, or metal T-posts, should be driven into the soil at the end of each row, and between every other plant.
 Start each row with a post, skip two plants, drive a post, and keep driving a post every two plants all the way down the row.
-Use posts that are as tall as you expect the tomatoes to be, taking into account the foot or so that will be driven into the ground: 4-foot posts may be used for some bushy determinates, whereas 7-foot posts may be necessary for tall indeterminates.
+Use posts that are as tall as you expect the tomatoes to be, taking into account the foot or so that will be driven into the ground: 4'-high posts may be used for some bushy determinates, whereas 7'-high posts may be necessary for tall indeterminates.

 Wand & Twine.
 When plants are about a foot tall, before they start to flop over, twine is tied to the end post, then looped around each stake down the row.
 At the end of the row, the twine is looped around the post at the opposite end, then looped around each stake on the way back so there is a string running along both sides of the plants to keep them upright.
 Additional strings are added higher up as the plants grow, every 8–12", or before they flop out of the trellised area.